 Skip to main content

-Are you looking for a way to use your lived experience of disability and passion for the arts to drive real and lasting change across the community?
+Are you looking for a way to use your lived experience of disability and/or passion for the arts to drive real and lasting change across the community?

-As the Chairperson of Access2Arts you will be uniquely placed to guide the strategic direction of an organisation that is achieving outstanding impact in the arts and disability communities.
+As a Director of Access2Arts you will be uniquely placed to contribute to the strategic direction of an organisation that is achieving outstanding impact in the arts and disability communities.
 This valuable opportunity will allow you to translate your passion and experience into real action and change.

 Access2Arts is recognised locally, nationally, and internationally as experts in access and inclusion and as thought-leaders in the field of arts and disability.
 We address barriers to access in the arts by;